-We have been running Parley SnotBot expeditions out to the whales on Stellwagen Banks to test new equipment, protocols and methodologies (note the attached Photogrammetry image).
+We have been running Parley SnotBot expeditions out to the whales on Stellwagen Bank to test new equipment, protocols and methodologies (note the attached photogrammetry image).

 I did write a general blog at the start of this season which can be found here.
 It has been a real pleasure to work directly out of our headquarters.
-We did manage to collect a Snot sample from a fin whale (see attached) this means that we have successfully collected snot samples from 6 different species of whales.
+We did manage to collect a snot sample from a fin whale (below); this means that we have successfully collected snot samples from 6 different species of whales.

 It is also exciting that the Parley SnotBot now has four distinct scientific legs to stand on: 1.
 The biological data (snot!), 2.
 Behavior/photo-ID, 3.
 Photogrammetry and 4.
 FLIR/Thermal.
 We have a new Robotics Program Manager, Chris Zadra, who is helping on all these fronts.
 On top of that of course is the science communication/educational aspect; after my UN talk this summer a friend said to me that she was very happy that we were helping to make science and learning more accessible globally!